TimKang13/Vital-Sound-Imitator-AI/README.md

 # Vital-Sound-Imitator-AI
 AI that will hear a synthesizer sound and recreate it with vital synth

+How do I get a trainable amount of sound matched with its parameters??
+Do I automate?
+  -Research into how synth generate sound.
+  -look at how parameters are passed into the synth as what datatypes -look to automate the process and save input and output as a pair of files Look at .vital files

+Probably easier than expected, will just have to process .vital files -use free give presets first
+ -do need way more

 FEATURES:
 Properties of a sound  (further research)